arangodb/arangodb/Documentation/UserManual/Foxx.md

 Every response object has the body attribute from the underlying Actions to set the raw body by hand.

-You provide your response body as a String here.
+You provide your response body as a string here.

 ### Status